flipdot-faded/shit/res/readme.md

 ### level building
 There is only one level, but it gets harder every panel.

-An easy start would look like:
+An easy start could use this two panels:

 ````
 010-010_short